-'Wonder Woman': 10 Big Differences Between the Movie and DC's Comic Books
+‘Wonder Woman’: 10 Big Differences Between the Movie and DC’s Comic Books

 Doctor Poison

-The alter ego of Princess Maru, Doctor Poison was a 1940s Wonder Woman villain who concocted toxins first for the Nazis and later for the Japanese during WWII.
-A more recent incarnation, Marina Maru, was initially a granddaughter who assumed the Doctor Poison mantle; subsequent versions of Marina Maru have been Russian and Japanese, but all are know for wearing hooded disguises, dreaming up deadly chemical weapons, and constantly being thwarted by Wonder Woman.
+The alter ego of Princess Maru, Doctor Poison was a 1940s Wonder Woman villain who concocted toxins first for the Nazis and later for the Japanese during World War II.
+A more recent incarnation, Marina Maru, was initially a granddaughter who assumed the Doctor Poison mantle.
+Subsequent versions of Marina Maru have been Russian and Japanese, but all are known for wearing hooded disguises, dreaming up deadly chemical weapons, and constantly being thwarted by Wonder Woman.

 In Wonder Woman, Doctor Poison is the alter ego of Isabel Maru (Elena Anaya), the mad scientist in league with General Ludendorff (Danny Huston).
 She wears a mask to cover her face, which has been disfigured from experiments gone awry.